 Instead, stick to consistent meals and snack times for you and your children.
 When your kid gets bored let them feel bored.
-You can also suggest solutions that will help with boredom like completing chores, playing with a certain toy or working on a project.
+You can also suggest solutions that will help with boredom like completing chores (haha!), playing with an underutilized toy/game, or working on a project.
 Or you can ask them what they think they should do.
 Soon they will learn the skills to combat boredom.

-2. Rewarding behavior with comfort foods: There are many ways parents can use food to reward children – saying they can have cookies if they finish their dinner or clean their room.
+There are many ways parents can use food to reward children – saying they can have cookies if they finish their dinner or clean their room.
 If they do well in school a parent might offer a child an enticing meal or favorite food.
 What’s the big deal?
-Studies show that making certain foods accessible only after completing a specific task, increases children’s preferences for that “reward” food.
+This post details the research showing that rewarding and punishing kids with food increases the likelihood they will emotionally eat.

-Instead, provide your child (and yourself) with your favorite high-calorie, palatable foods 2-3 times a week as a regular part of meals and snacks.
-For example, cookies and milk as a snack on Monday, chips with lunch on Wednesday and fries over the weekend.
-This teaches kids how to eat the high-calorie foods as part of balanced diet – and makes comfort foods less of a focus.
+Instead, provide your child (and yourself) with your favorite high-calorie, palatable foods sensibly throughout the week as a regular part of meals and snacks.
+For example, cookies and milk as a snack on Monday, chips with lunch on Wednesday, and fries over the weekend.
+This teaches kids how to eat the high-calorie foods as part of a balanced diet – and makes comfort foods less of a focus.

 I’m not talking about having popcorn while watching a movie on Saturday night.
-But making the rule of no eating while watching TV – and making sure you the parent follow it too – is a smart move.
+But making the rule of “only eat at the table” and making sure you the parent follow it too is a smart move.
 Having a designated place for meals and snacks (like the kitchen table) will decrease the likelihood that your kids will associate eating with such a sedentary activity.

-Mealtime should be sacred, something to be enjoyed and savored.
-When we bring food and eating into other “non-food” areas we not only increase the likelihood of over-eating but we leave problems unsolved.
+Male mealtime your family’s sacred time, something to be enjoyed and savored.
+When we bring food and eating into other “non-food” areas we not only increase the likelihood of over or undereating, we leave problems unsolved.
 Let your children keep their gift of eating when hungry and stopping when full.
 And then make them your role model.